 Matthew and Joshua Morton are brothers and full-time farmers in Kell, Illinois.
 Like many Southern Illinois farmers, they grow soybeans, wheat, and corn on their farm.
 And like many farmers across the country, they have federal farm loans with an outstanding balance.

-The U.S. Department of Agriculture granted Ryan’s $90,000 loan in 2010 so he could buy an additional 77 acres for his farming operations.
-Today, Ryan still owes $43,000—an amount that drains a significant portion of his monthly income and, in an industry with low profit margins during normal times, has led to economic hardship for his family during the COVID-19 pandemic.
+The U.S. Department of Agriculture granted the brothers a $146,000 loan in 2020 to help finance their farming operations.
+Today, they still owe more than $140,000—an amount that drains a significant portion of their income and, in an industry with low-profit margins during normal times, led to economic hardship during the COVID-19 pandemic.

-At first encouraged about a farm loan forgiveness provision in Congress’ recent COVID-19 legislation, Ryan was surprised to learn he is not eligible—because he’s white.
+At first encouraged about a farm loan forgiveness provision in Congress’ recent COVID-19 legislation, Matthew and Joshua were surprised to learn they’re not eligible—because they’re white.

-Ryan, along with Centralia farming brothers Matthew and Joshua Morton, are fighting back with a federal lawsuit challenging the American Rescue Plan’s unlawful race-based farm loan forgiveness provision.
+Matthew and Joshua fought back with a federal lawsuit challenging the American Rescue Plan’s unlawful race-based farm loan forgiveness provision.

 On August 30, 2022, they voluntarily dismissed their case after Congress repealed the race-based program and replaced it with a race-neutral debt relief policy as part of the Inflation Reduction Act of 2022.